DataDog/documentation/content/en/security/notifications/_index.md

 ### Detection rules

-When you [create or modify a detection rule][2], you can use the **Set rule case** and **Say what's happening** section to define the notifications that are sent.
-See [Notification Variables][1] to learn how to customize the notifications based on the signal's severity and specific context on the threat.
+When you [create or modify a detection rule][2], you can define the notifications that are sent.
+For example, add rule cases to determine when a detection rule triggers a security signal.
+You can also customize the notification message using Markdown and [notification variables][1].
+This enables you to provide additional details about the signal by referencing its tags and event attributes, as well as add tags to the generated signal, for example, `attack:sql-injection-attempt`.

-#### Set rule case

-In the **Set rule case** section, add rule cases to determine when a detection rule triggers a security signal and the severity of the signal.
-Use the **Notify** dropdown to send signal notifications generated from that case to the [selected recipients](#notification-channels).

-#### Say what's happening

-Use the **Say what's happening** section to determine the content that is sent when a signal is generated.

-- **Rule name**: Add a rule name for your detection rule.
-The rule name appears in the **Detection Rules** list view, as well as the title of the signal.
-- **Message**: Use standard Markdown and [notification variables][1] to provide specific details about the signal by referencing its tags and event attributes.
-- **Tags**: Use the **Tag resulting signals** dropdown to tag your signals with different tags.
-For example, `attack:sql-injection-attempt`.

 ### Notification rules